-Recently, the media has been talking a lot about Blake Lemoine, an engineer for Google’s responsible AI organization speaking out about Google’s LaMDA.
-If you haven’t seen anything about this, the Guardian explains in a recent story “Lemoine described the system he has been working on since last fall as sentient, with a perception of, and ability to express thoughts and feelings that was equivalent to a human child.”
+In 2022, the media went into a frenzy over Blake Lemoine, an engineer for Google’s responsible AI organization speaking out about Google’s LaMDA.
+If you missed that whole thing, the Guardian explained in June 2022, “Lemoine described the system he has been working on since last fall as sentient, with a perception of, and ability to express thoughts and feelings that was equivalent to a human child.”

-When I read that, like many Americans, I was reminded of a couple of my favorite movies.
-In my case, Kubrick’s 2001: A Space Odyssey, and the 2001 Speilberg film A.I.
-Artificial Intelligence, which centered on a child-like AI played by Haley Joel Osmont.
-Science fiction has been asking “what makes us human” and “what if AI takes over” longer than you or I have been alive, and while it’s a fun thought experiment, we all know that’s not where we’re at in 2022, right?
+Science fiction has been asking “what makes us human” and “what if AI takes over” longer than you or I have been alive, and while it’s a fun thought experiment, we all know that’s not where we’re at in 2023, right?